GianlucaBortoli/httpd-log-monitor/README.md

   -logFile string
     	The path to the log file (default "/tmp/access.log") -statsK int
-    	The maximum number of values to output for topK metrics (ie. sections) (default 5) -statsPeriod duration
+    	The maximum number of values to output for topK metrics (eg. sections) (default 5) -statsPeriod duration
     	The length of the period for displaying and computing stats (default 10s)
 ```